googlemaps/extended-component-library/README.md

 ### Getting your API key

 The components in this library make use of Google Maps Platform APIs.
-To start, you'll need to [sign up for Google Maps Platform and create an API key](https://console.cloud.google.com/google/maps-apis/start?utm_source=github&utm_medium=documentation&utm_campaign=&utm_content=web_components).
+To start, you'll need to [sign up for Google Maps Platform ][gmp-start] and create an [API key][api-key].
 Then, place an API Loader element somewhere in the root of your app's HTML, specifying your API key:

 ```html
 <gmpx-api-loader key="YOUR_API_KEY"></gmpx-api-loader>
 ```

 When you sign up, by default, all APIs will be enabled, but you can opt to enable only the APIs needed for each component by referencing the “APIs and pricing" section in that component's documentation.

+## Documentation

+Documentation for each feature is linked to below in the Usage section.

 ## Usage